Skip to main content

 tip

-It helps to be comfortable with the basic ideas and patterns of Vue before jumping in here.
-If you want a refresher, check out the Vue 3 documentation.
+It's helpful to know the basics of Vue before diving into this guide.
+If you need a refresher, check out the Vue 3 documentation.

-DHTMLX Kanban works well with Vue.
-There are code samples available that show how to use DHTMLX Kanban with Vue 3.
-For more details, take a look at the Example on GitHub.
+DHTMLX Kanban works smoothly with Vue.
+There are sample code snippets demonstrating how to use DHTMLX Kanban with Vue 3.
+For more details, see the Example on GitHub.

 Creating a project